Fitness-Tracking App Reveals Locations of Secret Army Bases - Slashdot

 Re: (Score:2)

-Smart Phone app (Score:4, Insightful)
+Smart Phone app (Score:5, Insightful)

 If you are in a sensitive area and you have a smart phone turned on then you aren't smart enough to be allowed in a sensitive area.
 If we are near people who potentially want to kill me and you turn your fucking position broadcasting device on beside me, I will turn it off after I take it off of your recently deceased body.